Theatre for Decision Makers

 ‘Theatre for Decision Makers’ was conceived and developed in Malawi as a response to the food crisis in 2002.
 The dominant narrative at the time supported the lie that 40,000 people died because Malawi suffered a food shortage caused by drought and flooding, when in fact political and economic interest conspired to stock pile maize meant for storage in the nation’s grain reserves, and release it back on the market at unaffordable prices.

-Examples of past theatre for Decision Makers Projects: (Each with their link to that specific page)
+Examples of past theatre for Decision Makers Projects:

 • Playing with Food